juliabiro/confabulations_v3/README.md

  Locally these values are read from a file that is set in https://github.com/juliabiro/confabulations_v3/blob/master/.env.

 Optionally a LOCAL variable can be set to enable Django DEBUG mode.

+## Archived version

+The app is being archived.
+To resurrect:

+1. obtain a copy of the database
+2. obtain API KEYS to the AWS and Cloudinary accounts
+3. upgrade Python version :(